Do you need your gallbladder removed?

-That’s according to a recent study published in the American Journal of Gastroenterology, in which researchers examined 17,000 cases of gallbladder pancreatitis.
+That’s according to a study published in the American Journal of Gastroenterology, in which researchers examined 17,000 cases of gallbladder pancreatitis.

 Your gallbladder is responsible for storing the bile produced by the liver, which is transported via ducts to the small intestine to aid in digestion.
 Sometimes, gallstones – deposits of cholesterol or bilirubin, a bile component, that form due to an imbalance of these substances – may become lodged in a pancreas duct, preventing bile from exiting the gallbladder.
 This blockage leads to the pain and inflammation known as gallstone pancreatitis.

 Typically, in order to prevent recurrence of a gallbladder attack, the organ is removed in a one-month time span after pancreatitis.

 Of the 17,000 cases studied, researchers found that nearly 80 percent of participants who suffered an attack had their gallbladder removed within one month, but 3,700 patients did not have it removed within the recommended time frame.
 Still, 1,200 underwent removal within six months, and four years later, there were still 2,500 patients who had not had their gallbladder taken out.